Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 Even if you are job seeking, its best if finding a new position is not your only angle on escaping code factory.

 ## How to make your current position tenable
-Assuming you don't want leaving to be your only option, then you're going to need a team that is capable of executing quickly and efficiently by itself.
-To accomplish that without working yourself to death, you and your team will have to make full use of the time available to you.

-Many code factory teams have the skills to succeed but are wasting time pushing rocks up a hill.
-These rocks tend to come in three categories: bloated and ineffective process, poor prioritization, and technical debt.
+Many teams have the technical skills to succeed but are wasting time pushing rocks up a hill.
+Assuming you don't want to work yourself to death, your team must drop some rocks: bloated and ineffective process, poor prioritization, and technical debt.

 **By far the most impact can be had by fixing process**, because bad process _causes_ developers to spend time on things with low return.
-That in turn makes old technical debt remain, and eats up available time which forces even more shortcuts.
+That in turn makes old technical debt remain, which eats up available time, which forces even more shortcuts.

 <img src="{{ site.baseurl }}/assets/images/autonomy-diagram.png" alt="Autonomy" style="width: 90%;" />